Guide 5291 - Humanitarian and Compassionate Considerations

 My spouse or common-law partner is a Canadian citizen or permanent resident

-If your spouse or common-law partner is a Canadian citizen or permanent resident, your spouse or common-law partner can sponsor you.
+If your spouse or common-law partner is a Canadian citizen or permanent resident, or a person registered in Canada as an Indian under the Canadian Indian Act, your spouse or common-law partner can sponsor you.

 You should apply using the application Applying for Permanent Residence from Within Canada - Spouse or Common-law Partner Class (IMM 5289).
 Visit the Application for Permanent Residence From Within Canada – Spouse or Common-Law Partner in Canada Class (IMM 5289) or consult the Help Centre.